vercel/terraform-provider-vercel/docs/resources/project_environment_variable.md

 For more detailed information, please see the [Vercel documentation](https://vercel.com/docs/concepts/projects/environment-variables).

-~> Terraform currently provides both a standalone Project Environment Variable resource (a single Environment Variable), and a Project resource with Environment Variables defined in-line via the `environment` field.
+~> Terraform currently provides this Project Environment Variable resource (a single Environment Variable), a Project Environment Variables resource (multiple Environment Variables), and a Project resource with Environment Variables defined in-line via the `environment` field.
-At this time you cannot use a Vercel Project resource with in-line `environment` in conjunction with any `vercel_project_environment_variable` resources.
+At this time you cannot use a Vercel Project resource with in-line `environment` in conjunction with any `vercel_project_environment_variables` or `vercel_project_environment_variable` resources.
 Doing so will cause a conflict of settings and will overwrite Environment Variables.

 ## Example Usage